-Before conducting the inspection, make sure the tractor engine is off, the key is removed all rotation has stopped and the tractor is in park with the parking brake engaged.
-Any implement attached to the tractor is firmly on the ground.
+WARNING: Before conducting the inspection, make sure the tractor engine is off, the key removed, all rotation has stopped and the tractor is in park with the parking brake engaged.
+Ensure any implement attached to the tractor is firmly on the ground.

+M Condition at Considir Comments if not O V

-Item Condition at start of shift Specific Comments if not O.K.
+Item start of shift Specific Comments if not O.K.

 The flashing lights function properly.

-All lights are clean and working correctly
+All lights are clean and working correctly.

-All cab windows are clean and wipers working correctly
+All cab windows are clean and wipers working correctly.

 The SMV sign, where required, is clean and visible.

 The tyres are in good condition with correct pressure.

 The wheel nuts are tight.

 The tractor brakes are in good condition.

 The steering linkage is in good condition.

 There are no visible oil leaks.

 The hydraulic controls function properly.

 The ROPS or ROPS cab is in good condition.

 The seatbelt is in place and in good condition.

 The 3-point hitch is in good condition.

-The drawbar/pick up hook is secure & in good condition
+The drawbar/pick up hook is secure and in good condition.

 The PTO master shield is in place.

 The engine oil level is full.

 The brake fluid level is full.

 The power steering fluid level is full.

 The fuel level is adequate.

 The engine coolant fluid level is full.

-The radiator & oil cooler are free of debris.
+The radiator and oil cooler are free of debris.

-The air filter is in good condition
+The air filter is in good condition.